-Vendome Resources Corp. (the "Company") was incorporated on February 27, 2007 pursuant to the Business Company Act (Ontario) and was classified as a capital pool company as defined in the TSX Venture Exchange ("TSXV") Policy 2.4.
-On April 13, 2010, the Company completed its qualifying transaction.
-As such, the Company is now engaged in the exploration of its properties for base metals and precious metals.
+Vendome Resources Corp. (the "Company") was incorporated on February 27, 2007 pursuant to the Business Company Act (Ontario) and was classified is engaged in the exploration of its properties for base metals and precious metals in Canada and Mexico.
 All mineral property interests held are currently in the exploration stage.
-The registered office of the Company is 133 Richmond St., Suite 403, Toronto, Ontario.

-These consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 26, 2014.
+These consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 29, 2015.